mlabs-haskell/plutus-simple-model/README.md

 Unit test library for Plutus with estimation of resource usage.

 Library defines simple mock model of Blockchain to unit test plutus contracts and estimate usage of resources.
-What are the benefits for this framework?
+What are the benefits for this framework comparing to other test frameworks for Plutus?
 It's:

 * easy to use
 * easy to think about
+* it has minimal dependency set.
+It depends only on plutus and cardano-ledger.
+    Ain't no plutus-apps or cardano-node or ouroboros
+* works for both Plutus V1 and Plutus V2
+* support for Alonzo and Babbage eras
-* fast
+* blazing fast
 * can estimate usage of resources with real functions used on Cardano node.
 * pure
 * good for unit testing of on-chain code
+* being fast and pure it's also suitable for property based testing

+## Install

-### Install
+### With Niv

 To add library to your project add it with niv: